numfocus/disc-unconference-2023-projects/README.md

 needed with `gettext` as shown above. `-l` flag is what indicates what languages should be created/updated.

-The content can then be translated: locally with poedit or via transifex/crowdin?
+The content can then be translated locally with an editor compatible with `.po` files such as [poedit](https://poedit.net/).